Shuv0123/CICD-with_jenkins/README.md

 ### Secure connection between GitHub and Localhost
 - First step in a jenkins pipeline is to make it end to end secure
-- Create a ssh connection from our localhost to GitHub
+- Create a ssh connection from our localhost to GitHub (ssh -secure shell)
 - Generate new ssh key pair on our localhost
 - Deploy the public key to GitHub account
 - Test the ssh connection